 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
 Follow the procedure listed in Before working inside your system. - 3.
-Lift the expansion card riser from the connector on the system board.
+Remove the air shroud. - NOTE: To use an MicroSD card with your system, ensure that the Internal SD Card Port is enabled in System Setup. - NOTE: Ensure that you install the MicroSD cards into the same slots based on the labels you had marked on the cards during removal.